Margaret Brooke (Canadian naval officer)

 Margaret Brooke MBE (April 10, 1915 – January 9, 2016), served as a nursing sister during the Second World War rising to the rank of lieutenant commander in the Royal Canadian Navy (RCN).
 Following the war, she earned a bachelor's degree and then a PhD in paleontology, serving as an instructor and researcher at the University of Saskatchewan's Department of Geological Sciences.

 Biography

 Early life and naval service

 Margaret Brooke was born in Ardath, Saskatchewan, and at the age of 18 enrolled at the University of Saskatchewan where she earned a BHSC degree in household science in 1935.
-She enlisted in the RCN in March 1942 as a nursing sister dietician and given the rank of sub-lieutenant.
+She volunteered for the RCN in March 1942 as a nursing sister dietician and was commissioned to the rank of sub-lieutenant.
 Nursing sisters were trained civilian nurses who fulfilled the Canadian military's need for nurses.
-They were given enlisted ranks, with the RCN creating their own nursing force in 1941.
+The RCN created their own nursing force in 1941.
 Brooke was enrolled at HMCS Unicorn in Saskatoon, Saskatchewan, and served in several naval hospitals across the country.